 D.4 Stability

-In preparing the TS/TR for presentation to the TSG for approval (bringing under change control), the responsible Project Manager should, in consutation with the Rapporteur and WG Chair, verify that the title conforms to the conventions given in the present annex, and modify it accordingly.
+In preparing the TS/TR for presentation to the TSG for approval (bringing under change control), the responsible Project Manager should, in consultation with the Rapporteur and WG Chair, verify that the title conforms to the conventions given in the present annex, and modify it accordingly.
 If, for reasons of expediency, this step is omitted, it shall be carried out by the Specifications Manager prior to making the change-controlled version of the TS/TR available on the 3GPP server.

 Once under change control, the text of the title of a TS/TR shall not be changed, even by Change Request, other than for the correction of typographical errors.
 If it is wished to change the scope of a TS/TR to the extent that a change of title would be necessary, this is best achieved by the creation of a completely new TS/TR instead.